pyr/cyanite/doc/source/administrator.rst

    A string or list of strings to provide cluster contact points.
 *keyspace*:
    The keyspace to use.
+*batch-size*:
+   10 by default, amount of messages to be batched together.
+Batches will be spliti in parts.
+For example, 53 messages will be sent in 5 batches of 10 messages, remaining 3 messages will be sent one by one.

 .. sourcecode:: yaml

   store:
     cluster: 'localhost'
     keyspace: 'metric'
+    batch-size: 10

 Logging
 ~~~~~~~